-Using data from the American Community Survey, Indicator A.8 compares employed young adults aged 18-29 in artist occupations (young artists) to all employed young adults in the total U.S. labor force, by educational attainment, full-time or parttime status, median annual earnings, and annual household income.
-It captures employed young artists regardless of class of worker (private or wage-salary, government, or self-employed).
-In compiling data for this and other indicators, young artists have been defined by their self-reported primary occupation.
-For more information on the definitions of earnings and household income, see the Definitions of Median employment before deductions for personal income taxes, Social Security, Medicare, etc. An individual with earnings is one who has either wage-salary income, self-employment income, or both.
+Earnings are defined in the American Community Survey (ACS) as the sum of wage/salary income and net income from selfemployment before deductions for personal income taxes, Social Security, Medicare, etc. An individual with earnings is one who has either wage-salary income, self-employment income, or both.
 Indicator A.8 uses median annual earnings over the past 12 months from all jobs to compare earnings of young artists aged 18-29 with the earnings of all workers aged 18-29.
 Median earnings divide the income distribution into two equal groups, half with earnings above that amount and half with earnings below that amount.
 Unlike mean earnings, median earnings either do not change or change very little in response to extreme observations.
-Household income includes the income of the householder and all other individuals, aged 15 and over, in the household, whether they are related to the householder or not.
+Household income includes the income of the householder and all other individuals in the household, aged 15 and over, whether they are related to the householder or not.
 For more information, see the ACS Technical Documentation.